omobankole/Saas-Landing-Page/README.md

 ### Useful resourses

 - [Google Fonts](https://www.fonts.google.com) - This help me with the various fonts used in my project.
-- [Image color picker](https://www.imagecolorpicker.com) - This ihelp me in picking colors from the design given to me.
+- [Image color picker](https://www.imagecolorpicker.com) - This help me in picking colors from the design given to me.

 ## Auther